liaujianjie/listhings/README.md

 # listhings
-List of things package for meteor (countries, nationalities, etc)
+List of things package for meteor (countries, nationalities, etc).
+Feel free to make pull requests for corrections and new lists.

 # Available lists